Read This First

 Prompt 4: Create a table that categorizes the emotions into three categories: generally positive, neutral, and generally negative.

-The pressure point is Categories of the emotions into three categories: this is where A Taxonomy of Emotions stops being merely named and starts guiding judgment.
+The live issue is Categories of the emotions into three categories.
+This is where A Taxonomy of Emotions starts to guide judgment instead of merely sounding important.

-By this point in the page, the earlier responses have already established the relevant distinctions.
-This final prompt gathers them around categories of the emotions into three categories, so the page closes with a more disciplined view rather than a disconnected last answer.
+By this point the clearing work should already be done.
+The last move gathers those distinctions around categories of the emotions into three categories, so the page closes with a more usable judgment.

-The added reasoning insight is that A Taxonomy of Emotions should train a transferable habit.
-If the reader cannot use categories of the emotions into three categories in a neighboring case, the answer has not yet become practical rationality.
+The real test of A Taxonomy of Emotions is whether it trains a transferable habit.
+If the reader cannot use categories of the emotions into three categories in a neighboring case, the page has not yet become practical rationality.

 | Generally Positive | Neutral | Generally Negative |